Things to Do

 o Final.
 Perform final review of all systems: plumbing, mechanical, electrical, check total building, basement insulation, Energy Conservation sticker in electric panel, and finish, confirm that grading (and landscaping) conforms to approved plan.

-· In addition, you will be required to keep a set of approved plans on the job site for review by the building inspector when he or she comes to perform an inspection.
-The building inspector will need to compare what is being constructed to the approved plans to ensure that the work is being done properly.
+· In addition, you will be required to keep a set of approved plans on the job site for review by the Construction Code Official when he or she comes to perform an inspection.
+The Construction Code Official will need to compare what is being constructed to the approved plans to ensure that the work is being done properly.
 REMEMBER: It is your responsibility to call into the Norristown Code Enforcement Department to schedule inspections.
-If fail to call in for a required inspection, the next time the building inspector comes to the job site, you may be required to dismantle some of your work so the building inspector can adequately evaluate the job.
+If fail to call in for a required inspection, the next time the Construction Code Official visits the job site, you may be required to dismantle some of your work so the official can adequately evaluate the job.
 This can unnecessarily delay the completion of your project.

 · If you are constructing a new building, an addition, or doing significant improvements to an existing building, you will not be allowed to occupy the building until the final inspection has been performed and a Certificate of Occupancy is issued by the Builsing Code Official.

 For more information on both the building inspection process, please review the Norristown’s User’s Guide to the Land Development and Building Permit Process.